-Boston ferns, like most ferns, are low feeders, meaning that they tend to need less fertilizer than other plants.
-But just because they need less fertilizer, does not mean that they do not need to be fertilized.
+Boston ferns, like most ferns, are low feeders, meaning they tend to need less fertilizer than other plants; but just because they need less fertilizer doesn’t mean that they don’t need to be fertilized.
 Fertilizing Boston ferns properly at different times of the year is essential to growing beautiful Boston ferns.

 Fertilizing Boston Ferns in Summer

-Summer is when Boston ferns are in their active phase of growth.
-More growth means a higher need for nutrients.
+Summer is when Boston ferns are in their active phase of growth; more growth means a higher need for nutrients.
 In the spring and summer, Boston ferns need to be fertilized once a month.
 The proper Boston fern fertilizer to use in summer is a water soluble fertilizer mixed at half strength.
-The fertilizer should have a NPK ratio of 20-10-20.
+The fertilizer should have an NPK ratio of 20-10-20.

-During the summer, you can also supplement the monthly Boston fern fertilizer with slow release fertilizers.
-Again, when fertilizing Boston ferns, you will want to administer the slow release fertilizer at half rate recommend on the fertilizer container.
+During the summer you can supplement the monthly Boston fern fertilizer with slow release fertilizers.
+Again, when fertilizing Boston ferns, administer the slow release fertilizer at half rate recommend on the fertilizer container.

 Fertilizing Boston Ferns In Winter